KayLerch/alexa-skills-kit-tester-java/README.md

     }
 ```
 The above unit tests fires five speechlet requests at your skill and validates
 their outputs.
+Assert methods throw runtime exceptions to indicate an invalid response.
+In order to avoid those exceptions on validation each assert-method has an equivalent
+  condition-method that returns a Boolean.
+You will love them if you want to script alternative
+  conversation paths on certain skill response contents.

 ##### Design a skill conversation in XML
 Tired of coding tests?
-You can also script your conversation in XML and leverage
+Even cooler, you can also script your conversation in XML and leverage
 _AlexaLambdaScriptClient_ to execute it against your skill Lambda function.

 ```xml